morningtundra/vrfmblog/pages/Planning.md

 There are numerous perks to being traditionally published by a publishing house.
 However the odds of cutting a deal worth your time, are against you.

 Independent self-publishing has never been cheaper or easier to do.
 You should note that cheap is not free as there are modest costs involved.
+And easy does not mean low-effort.

 Those that tell you self-publishing is hard, really mean it's hard to make a full time living at it.
 The technical process is quite simple but turning a profit, or making even a modest income is indeed hard.
 But if you're patient, persistent and curious, self-publishing can be a profitable side-hustle.

+Focus your business plan on turning a profit on each book rather than a sustained annual income.
+Recognize that a book has a life cycle and sales will peak and then decline.
+To make this a way of life with a sustained income you will need to produce books on a fast cadence with repeatable and automated processes.
+Meaning, plan to plough some profits back into follow-on editions (enhanced, updated, expanded, etc), and foreign language translations.

 Self-publishing is intimately linked with digital printing on demand (POD).
-There are several companies that offer these services:
+There are several companies that offer these services but the two most popular (and largest) are :

 * Ingramspark.com
 * Amazon Kindle Direct Publishing (KDP)
-* Others

 The scope of their services ranges from all-in to more specialized and focused.
 An all-in, soup-to-nuts POD service would include,